-Based on data analysis, high-risk corridors are identified and enforcement patrols are assigned to those areas where inspections can be performed in safe locations.
+Troop G will shift some of its resources to increase traffic enforcement directed patrols for CMVs and passenger vehicles in the vicinity of a CMV.
+Based on data analysis, high-risk corridors are identified and enforcement patrols are assigned to those areas.
 The majority of commercial motor vehicle involved crashes occur Monday through Friday 6 AM to 6 PM so Troopers are scheduled accordingly to optimize coverage and visibility.
+Additional directed patrols on high traffic corridors will be are scheduled as public complaints or data deems necessary.